 Higher doses of antidepressants are used to relieve depression.

 When these drugs are not used

 - Some of these medicines are not given to older adults, because the medicines cause too many severe side effects.

-with certain heart problems, such as irregular heartbeats or low blood pressure.
+- Cyclic antidepressants usually are not given to people who have certain heart problems, such as irregular heartbeats or low blood pressure.

 How Well It Works

 Research has shown that cyclic antidepressants reduce chronic low back pain for some people.1 They are not recommended for sudden and severe (acute) low back pain.
 Other antidepressants called selective serotonin reuptake inhibitors (SSRIs) do not appear to help people who have low back pain.2

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.